Kyei-frank/Streamlit-App-for-Titanic-Project/README.md

 ### Manual Setup

 For manual installation, you need to have [`Python3`](https://www.python.org/) on your system.
-Then you can clone this repo and being at the repo's `root :: Streamlit-App-for-Titanic-Project> ...`  follow the steps below:
+Then you can clone this repo and being at the repo's `root: Streamlit-App-for-Titanic-Project> `  follow the steps below:

 - Windows: